Clean Campsites and a Nice View in Maricao State Forest

 The phone numbers are (787)873-5652 and (787)873-5632.
 The people we spoke with in this office did not speak English, so calling for reservations may be difficult for non-Spanish speaker.
 In that case, you might want to try calling the office in San Juan at (787)622-5200 ext 128.
 You can ask for the paperwork (called "solicitud de area de acampar") which you can fill out, and mail or fax back to them.

-The Compania de Parques Nacionales website (in Spanish) has some information about the camping areas (areas de acampar).
-Click on the Vacaciones tab at the bottom of the page.
+There is some information on the Parques Nacionales web site (in Spanish) has some information about the camping areas (areas de acampar).
+Click on the tarifas tab.
 Take the information on that web site with a grain of salt, we found that information to be different than what we were told on the phone.
 It is best to call for exact information.
-Currently, you cannot reserve a campsite over the Internet, only cabins.
+Currently, you cannot reserve a campsite over the Internet, only cabins under the “attractions” tab.

 Use this map to locate places mentioned in this article.
 You can click on a placemark to view the GPS coordinates for that place.